Excel MATCH Function (Table of Contents)

 =MATCH (lookup_value, lookup_array, [match_type])

 - lookup_value = The value whose position we wanted to find.
-Can be a Text, number, logical value or a cell reference.
+It can be a Text, number, logical value or a cell reference.

 - lookup_array = An array or range of cells under which we wanted to find out the relative position of lookup_value.

-- match_type = An optional argument which defines the logic behind matching.
+- match_type = An optional argument that defines the logic behind matching.
 How the match will happen.
-Takes arguments as -1, 0 or 1.
+Takes arguments as -1, 0, or 1.

-- If match_type = +1 it means that the MATCH function will find out the largest value which is lesser than or equals to the lookup_value.
+- If match_type = +1, it means that the MATCH function will find out the largest value, which is lesser than or equals to the lookup_value.
 For this to happen, the lookup_array must be sorted in ascending order.
-Default value for the match type is +1.
+The default value for the match type is +1.